The Bankrate promise

 Earnest money is an upfront payment, also known as a deposit, that demonstrates your intent to buy a home.
 By paying earnest money, you’re showing that you’re serious about the purchase.

-“At closing, the earnest money deposit is credited toward the buyer’s purchase of the home,” explains Lee Hunt, a senior loan originator with Motto Mortgage Simplified in Aiken, South Carolina.
+“At closing, the earnest money deposit is credited toward the buyer’s purchase of the home,” says Lee Hunt, a senior loan originator with Motto Mortgage Simplified in Aiken, South Carolina.

 How does earnest money work?